gengannie/DungeonCrawler/README.md

 - As a user, I want to be able to select a card in my inventory and use it
 - As a user, I want the game world to be populated with monsters and generic objects

-Not Yet Integrated Into UI:
-- As a user, I want to be able to add coins to my inventory by picking up a coin pile in the world

 **Phase 2**
 - As a user, when I am displayed my options in the game, I want to be able to save my game as a checkpoint